-The more chocolatey the better: try these chocolate bombs twice over!
+The more chocolatey the better:try these chocolate bombs and chocolate cookies and chocolate pudding

 I can't keep these in the refrigerator because as soon as I make them, they disappear.
 Luckily, they are super easy to make and just have 3 ingredients.

 1/3 cup of cocoa powder

 1 tsp vanilla

 Process the walnuts first in a food processor until they are a very fine meal.
 Then add the dates, cocoa powder and vanilla and process until well combined.
 Empty the processor into a container with a lid and press down the mixture so it's evenly distributed across the container bottom.
 Cut into squares and refrigerate.
 You can forget to put the vanilla in and they still come out perfect.
 I just started adding in the flax seed meal because it gives great Omega 3 fats.
 The typical American diet has a horrible Omega 6 to Omega 3 ratio of 12:1 or even 25:1.
 It should be 3:1 for good health or better 1:1.
 Omega 6 fats are from all the corn oil, soybean oil, safflower oil, and cottonseed oil.
 These Omega 6 oils are cheap and in many processed foods like cookies, crackers, popcorn, granola, pita chips, tortilla chips, dairy creamer, non-dairy creamers, frozen pizza and etc. So if you just add gound flax seed meal to your recipes, you will boost up your Omerga 3 fats and then don't eat highly processed foods so you will reduce your Omega 6 intake.
 I have a recipe on this site that shows how you can make delicious pita chips with no oil.

 Another extremely chocolate brownie-like cookie is also supper easy to make: